-Make sure your Puch rests securely on her centre stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

 Disconnect your battery and take it out of the motorcycle.
-Note, that should you be installing a 12 volt system, you will either need a 12 volt battery or you use the option of driving without.
-You will still have to replace all lightbulbs to 12 volt ones however in that case too.
+Note that you will install a 12 volts system, so you will either need a 12 volt battery or you use the option of driving without.
+You will still have to replace all lightbulbs to 12 volt ones.
 The horn may stay at 6 volts.
 For driving without battery, please observe our information on driving without battery.

-Disconnect the cables from your old generator and remove it.
-Unscrew the old stator and take it off the engine.
-Pull the rotor off, you will need a puller screw for this.
+Disconnect the wires from the old dynamo and take it off.
+Pull the rotor of the crank.